2pie/mac_gyver/readme.md

 6. Adding pictures
 Since my basic sprites is 40 pixel large and high at maximum, I cropped a bit the MacGyver picture so that it is 40 pixel high.
 The guardian pictures already fits in a 40x40 pixels square.
 I use a tile from the "floor-tiles-20x20.png" file, duplicate it four times to create a 40x40 block for the walls.

+7. Cleaning code and structuring code
+My mentor pointed out some issues with the formating and the structure of the code.
+Following this discussion I made the following changes:
+- Putting defintion of constants and classes in separate files
+- Using a linting tool to apply the PEP8 guidelines

 # Classes